Put Away

 I wanted to make this short film because it's a shocking piece of unknown or hidden women's history that needs to be revealed.
 I wrote the script during the lockdown after posing the question: what could be worse than the enforced isolation of the Covid-19 pandemic?
 I decided that it was being incarcerated in a mental hospital when you are entirely sane.

 We filmed in the changing rooms of a West London bowls club, with new production Covid-19 protocols adding to the challenges of the shoot.
 The textures in the walls and window panes added to the painterly look I was after, with an old fashioned threadbare costume adding to the sense of physical and mental decay.
-The project stars Carol Royle in the role of Prudence bringing her years of stage and screen experience to this challenging role.

 The film is also proof of concept for a feature script set in the same mental hospital.